nadineb1160/work-day-scheduler/README.md

 #### Dynamically Create Schedule

-This function generates each row dynamically by first creating the row and then creating and appending each column to the row.
+This function generates each row dynamically by first creating the row, and then creating and appending each column to the row.

 ```
  function createSchedule() {